Sandboarding Peru, Huacachina

 Sandboarding Peru

 Did you miss our last article on Huacachina?
 Let me describe this area for you.
-Huacachina is a town with a desert lake which is surrounded by sand dunes.
+Huacachina is a town with a desert lake, which is surrounded by sand dunes.
 It’s home to lots of hostels for travellers to stay in.
-At the weekend it is a party town for locals, this changes during the week.
+At the weekend, it is a party town for locals; this changes during the week.
 You are not seeing a mirage, this is what Huacachina looks like.
-Restaurants, bars and accommodation surround the lake which is used by locals while cooling off and by kids who play in it.
+Restaurants, bars and accommodation surround the lake, which is used by locals while cooling off and by kids who play in it.

 Huacachina | Sandboardng PeruHuacachina – this is not a mirage!

-Sandboarding in Huacachina Peru
+Sandboarding in Huacachina

-Every hostel (and bus company) in Huacachina will offer you a sandboarding experience – if you want the ‘real deal’ don’t choose them.
+Every hostel (and bus company) in Huacachina will offer you a sandboarding experience – if you want the ‘real deal’, don’t choose them.
 Make your way to Sanboarding Peru next to Hostel Del Barco.
 If Alejo is there, tell him Two Scots Abroad sent you and you want the ‘same same but different’ from snow, sandboarding experience!

 Boarding Peru v Sandboarding Companies

-The generic companies mostly provide you with a low quality board, sometimes the boards will have socks / ‘boots’ attached.
+Both Sandboarding Peru and the generic sandboarding tours offer a dune buggy ride, which is a lot of fun!
+This bumpy ride up and down the dunes makes you lose your stomach to the hills.
+It’s excellent for those with GoPros and action cams.
+The main difference between the two is in the equipment and action.
+The generic companies mostly provide you with a low-quality board, sometimes, the boards will have socks / ‘boots’ attached.
 This type of sandboarding is ideal for those who simply want to tackle the dunes sitting on the boards, so using it like a sledge.
-It might be of use for travellers who want to try boarding for the first time, albeit accidents can happen.
+It might be of use for travellers who want to try boarding for the first time, although accidents can happen.
 I wouldn’t recommend this unless instructed well.
 I know our bus tour guides at Peru Hop advise you not to stand up!
+Sandboarding Peru will measure and kit you out with boards with boots, and, depending on your package, skis.

 Taking on the Dunes

-Alejo, us Two Scots, and one of the kids from the club, Jhonny, trekked up the side of a dune (this was quite tough, the hardest part of the day).
-Alejo then taught us how to use the sandboard facing away from the dunes, using our heels to stop.
-The first time I tried boarding on the sand it was tense!
+The first time I tried boarding on the sand, it was tense!
 I fell a lot, my body refusing to relax.
 The second and third time, we flew down, still falling!
 Falling on sand is not the same as falling on snow, much softer and no freeze burn.
+Alejo also instructed us on how to use the board facing the dunes, using our toes to stop.
+We also had a go at skiing which was hilarious.

 Dune Buggy Rides